This kale and spinach sauce is a nutritious delight to go with so many starchy-dishes; blend it in a jiffy.

 Just make sure you keep your hens out; they too need the lutein in dark-green leafy vegetables even more than we do.
 They will devastate your patch.
 A blind chicken would very soon be a dead bird.

-"Super foods offer high levels of desirable compounds that are linked to the prevention of disease; or are believed to offer several simultaneous health benefits beyond their nutritional value.”
+"Super foods offer high levels of desirable compounds that are linked to the prevention of disease; or are believed to give several simultaneous health benefits beyond their nutritional value.”

 We've heard it so many times before how starches, particularly those that have been refined add the inches onto our girths in all the wrong-places; even potato alas.